-To fully replace a party to a lease or other contract, it is necessary to enter into a tripartite agreement called a “Deed of Novation”, pursuant to which the incoming parties step into the place of the leaving parties, taking over not only their rights/benefits but also the burden of their obligations.
+To fully replace a party to a lease or other contract, it is necessary to enter into a tripartite agreement called a “Deed of Novation” (which creates a legally effective substitution) pursuant to which the incoming parties step into the place of the leaving parties, taking over not only their rights/benefits but also the burden of their obligations.

 This creates a direct contractual relationship between the continuing parties (eg, the continuing lessors) and the incoming parties (eg, the new lessees).

-Novations can be complex to document, especially where there are multiple continuing/leaving/incoming parties.
+Novations that create legally effective substitutions can be complex to document, especially where there are multiple continuing/leaving/incoming parties.

 Additionally, there may be guarantors that need to be replaced or released, or new guarantors to be added.